 First I block in the major shapes I’ll be focusing upon.
 I love the shape of lichen.
 It’s like brains, or coral, or all sorts of other things!
-They might only grow a millimeter or two each year, but they fill every nook & cranny of whatever they’re growing on.
+They might only grow a millimeter or two each year, but lichens fill every nook & cranny of whatever they’re growing on.
 They grow on top of themselves and force themselves into strange knots & blossoms.

 I’m using a pencil to provide guidelines for the initial pen drawing.

 Though lichens, mushrooms, and other little natural gribblies can take almost any shape, I use reference pictures to ground the image in reality.
 I actually make considerable effort to stay accurate to the whorls & folds of the real organism (lichen is a symbiote involving plantlike algae or cyanobacteria living among the structural filaments of one or more fungi… who knew?).
 I also move things around, simplify & complicate, and even grab material from other photographs, though.
 I’m using a photograph, but I’m not drawing it.

 Here’s the main mass of lichen.
 All this will be erased and I do not try to convey volumes at this stage.

-Here you can see all the lichen blocked in with a Sakura .2mm micron pen, then colored with the lightest color in the blue palette.
+Here you can see all the lichen blocked in with a .2mm micron pen, then colored with the lightest color in the blue palette.
 I used Copic markers for all the color in this piece.
 Because the line work was so complicated, I did the lichen first, then came back in with the pencil and blocked in the tree bark & moss.
 Usually I render all the major shapes in pen before adding any color.

 Here is most of the line work laid out in pen.
 Once all the basic shapes are rendered in pen I’ll erase the underlying pencil drawing.